Tamalckb531/mern-blog/README.md

          1.  close the modal
          2.  call the delete api with postIdToDelete and currentUser.\_id
          3. If res.ok than filter the delete post and set the other post in UserPosts.

+_**Updating post Functionality Backend:**_

+1. api/post/updatepost/:postId/:userId trigger the updatepost function.
+2. updatepost :
+   1. Get the postId from param.
+   2. set title, content, category, image with the new one came in req.body.
+   3. {new:true} set the new info in the updatedPost and this send as response.

+_**Updating post Functionality Frontend:**_

+1. Create UpdatePost page protected private with OnlyAdminPrivateRoute with path /update-post/:postId
+2. UpdatePost (works almost like CreatePost page)
+   1. Here handleSubmit works with the api /api/post/updatepost/${formData._id}/${currentUser.\_id} .
+   2. Each time the postId change, it re-fetch the post from /api/post/getposts?postId.
+   3. The 0th index data of posts store in the formData as the post is sorted with updatedTime and just updated post is store in the update section.

 <hr/>